-Palos Heights currently offers qualifying businesses three unique incentives.
-A Facade Improvement Program, Sign Grant Program, and Tax Increment Financing.
+Palos Heights currently offers qualifying businesses three unique incentives: the Facade Improvement Program, the Sign Grant Program, and Tax Increment Financing.
 Learn more about each incentive below.

 Facade Improvement Program

 The Palos Heights Facade Improvement Program provides a financial incentive of up to $10,000 or 50% of a total project's cost (whichever is less) to property and business owners alike for significantly improving or reinvesting in the facade of their commercial space.
-Since the programs inception in 2009, four businesses have taken advantage of the program including Capri Italian Ristorante, Papa's Fresh Foods, Sam Buca's, and Sperone's.
+Since the program's inception in 2009, many businesses have benefited.

 Sign Grant Program

-The Palos Heights Sign Grant Program piggy backs off of the Facade Improvement Program.
-We provide a financial incentive of up to $2,500 or 50% of the total cost of wall signage and architecturally compatible sign lighting to property and business owners for significantly improving and upgrading their existing wall signage.
+The Palos Heights Sign Grant Program coincides with the Facade Improvement Program.
+We provide a financial incentive of up to $2,500 or 50% (whichever is less) of the total cost of wall signage and architecturally compatible sign lighting to property and business owners for significantly improving and upgrading their existing wall signage.